'Nick's a miracle': Deputy shot in Baton Rouge improving

 He communicates by nodding forward for "yes" and turning to the right for "no," controlling the movements himself as staff help him hold his head muscles up.

 Tullier is able to move his left hand, and his arm, and he is able to have some movement in his legs.
-He can write his initials, with TIRR Memorial Herman staff helping to support his arm.
+He can write his initials, with TIRR Memorial Hermann staff helping to support his arm.

 He is out of bed every day, working hard through at least three to four hours of physical, occupational, speech, and neurological therapy.